-If you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy, you get to keep your pension and retirement plan funds, with a few limitations.
-If you are considering bankruptcy, you should learn about these limits.
+In most cases, when you file for Chapter 7 or 13 bankruptcy, you get to keep your pension and retirement plan funds.
+But a few limitations exist.
+Learn about these essential rules if you’re considering bankruptcy.

 With a few exceptions, the exemption amounts are unlimited, so the entire amount of the retirement account is protected.
-Plans subject to this exemption include any ERISA-qualified pension plan, such as:
+Plans subject to this exemption include ERISA-qualified pension plans, such as:

 Keep in mind that general savings accounts, investment accounts, and stock option plans won’t be protected if it isn’t an Erisa-qualified plan—and many are not.

 Also, few states have exemptions that protect bank and investment account funds.
 Even when they do, the coverage is minimal (for instance, $300 isn’t uncommon).
 You’ll lose unprotected funds in both Chapter 7 and Chapter 13 bankruptcy (the money will be used to pay creditors).

 For IRAs and Roth IRAs, the exemption from creditors (the amount the bankruptcy court cannot touch) is limited to $1,283,025 per person.
 If you have more than this in your retirement accounts (the exemption applies to the combination of all of your retirement plans—you cannot exempt $1,283,025 for each plan), the excess can be taken by the bankruptcy court to pay back your creditors.

 This amount adjusts every three years to account for cost of living increases.
 It will adjust again in 2019.

 Although the funds in your retirement accounts are exempt from creditors (subject to the limitations discussed above), retirement benefits paid to you as income aren’t exempt.